 The VTLS sub section within libcurl is the home of all the TLS backends libcurl can be built to support.
-The "virtual" TLS internal API is a common API that is used within libcurl to access TLS and crypto functions without the main code knowing exactly which TLS library that is used.
+The "virtual" TLS internal API is a backend agnostic API used internally to access TLS and crypto functions without the main code knowing which specific TLS library is used.
 This allows the person who builds libcurl to select from a wide variety TLS libraries to build with.

-BoringSSL: an OpenSSL fork maintained by Google.
-It will make libcurl disable a
+- BoringSSL: an OpenSSL fork maintained by Google. (uses

-LibreSSL: an OpenSSL fork maintained by the OpenBSD team.
+- LibreSSL: an OpenSSL fork maintained by the OpenBSD team. (uses

 This directory holds the source code for the curl command-line tool.
 It is the same source code for all platforms that run the tool.

 Most of what the command-line tool does is to convert given command line options into the corresponding libcurl options or set of options and then makes sure to issue them correctly to drive the network transfer according to the user's wishes.